 Almost everyone has worked in service before.
-You don’t need special requirements to work as a waiter, except for stress-resistance.
+You don’t need special requirements to work as a waiter, except for stress resistance.
 The working hours are mostly in the evening or on the weekend.

 - Research Assistant at the University

-Working at the university benefits your studies as you already familiar with professors and can build future relationships for your final thesis and future career.
+Working at the university benefits your studies as you are already familiar with professors and can build future relationships for your final thesis and future career.
 Your tasks include assisting the professor with marking copies, giving tutorials or prepare research literature, as supervisors, as librarians, etc.

 - Tutoring, Language Tutoring

 If you are a native English or any other language speaker, you can easily get a job as a private tutor or at a school, or even within some of the local companies.
-You could also be a tutor in your college or school subjects which were your favorites and you are sure in your knowledge.
+You could also be a tutor in your college, or school subjects which were your favorites, and you are sure in your knowledge.